LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Look for Bats

-As you hike thru the caverns, keep your eyes peeled for some of the 17 different species of bats that call the caverns their home.
+As you hike through the caverns, keep your eyes peeled for some of the 17 different species of bats that call the caverns their home.
 These remarkable creatures call the caverns their home during the day and then fly out en masse each evening to feed.
 If you have the time, I would strongly suggest that you take part in the Bat Flight Program.
 The program runs between late May (Memorial Day Weekend) and early October and features a ranger talk about the bats and a viewing of the bats leaving the caverns.

-Take a Hike Thru the Park
+Take a Hike Through the Park

 Take a Guided Tour

 In addition to the Bat Flight Program, there are also guided tours of the caverns that I would strongly recommend that you leverage to learn more about this amazing cave complex.
-The ranger guiding your tour will teach you more about the amazing formations you see in the caves, explain how the caves were discovered and continue to be researched and explored, and challenge you to explore your curiosity as you make your way thru the caverns many caves.
+The ranger guiding your tour will teach you more about the amazing formations you see in the caves, explain how the caves were discovered and continue to be researched and explored, and challenge you to explore your curiosity as you make your way through the caverns’ many caves.

-Photo Gallery
+Carlsbad Caverns Photo Gallery

 There is no shortage of amazing things to photograph in the Carlsbad Caverns cave complex.
-If you are interested in seeing some of the beautiful photographs, I was able to take at the park, I have included a gallery for you to review in my Carlsbad Caverns National Park guide below.
+If you are interested in seeing some of the beautiful photographs I was able to take at the park, I have included a gallery for you to review in my Carlsbad Caverns National Park guide below.

 Wonderful guide.
 We skipped this on our SW road trip 1.5 years ago.
 It was on our itinerary but flexibility is one of our guiding principles of road tripping and we decided we’d return one day and see the caves along with Guadalupe Mountains Nat’l Park, just as you suggested.
 It probably didn’t help that this area was near the end of our 3-week sojourn, about the time your thoughts start turning toward home.
 However, your post is making me wish we hadn’t skipped it.
 It looks fantastic!